-7.60 Policy 17: Community Facilities - as discussed in relation to Policy 16 in new residential developments there is a need to encourage proposals that include an appropriate range of facilities to serve the needs of the communities that will emerge.
-Provision for a range of facilities has been included within the development and includes the potential for a doctors/dentist surgery (Class 2), a village hall and potential for a private day nursery.
+- 7.59 Policy 17: Community Facilities as discussed in relation to Policy 16 in new residential developments there is a need to encourage proposals that include an appropriate range of facilities to serve the needs of the communities that will emerge.
+Provision for a range of facilities has been included within the development and includes the potential for a doctors/dentist surgery (Class 2), a village hall and potential for a Class 10 Use eg a private day nursery.
 The locations for these proposals will be grouped around a new village core area where there is provision for parking, electric vehicle charging points and public transport links.
-It is therefore a convenient location to serve the new community and will allow for them to be readily accessible by a variety of methods.

-Page 14

-7.61 The proposals satisfies the requirements of Policy 17.

-- 7.62 Policy 18: Private Day Nurseries The application details indicate that one of the units to be provided within the village centre area will be that of a Class 10 use.
-There are a range of end uses that might fall into this Use Class but it is considered that a likely use will be that of a private day nursery.
-Due to the intensive nature of such a use and given the requirements the DLDP has in relation to private day nurseries, it is considered to be relevant to assess the suitability of the property for this use. - 7.63 Proposals for private day nurseries will be supported where they meet the following criteria: - 1 Outdoor play space\ of 100m for up to 10 children and 5m per additional child will be provided.
+It is therefore a convenient location to serve the new community and will allow for them to be readily accessible by a variety of methods. - 7.60 The applicants have provided a detailed supporting document regarding the provision of a community hall within this village core area.
+Within this document, the applicants have advised that they have: - considered the value that community facilities will bring to home owners within the proposed development; - balanced this with the time required to build and sell a sufficient number of homes in order to create a community of active users; and - considered the need for the hall to be properly managed and maintained so that the community benefits from relevant activities and uses. - 7.61 The above information submitted by the applicants is considered to be acceptable, and the details surrounding implementation and timings for the delivery of this hall shall be the subject of a condition. - 7.62 The proposals satisfies the requirements of Policy 17. - 7.63 Policy 18: Private Day Nurseries the application details indicate that one of the units to be provided within the village centre area will be that of a Class 10 use.
+There are a range of end uses that might fall into this Use Class but the applicant has indicated that the likely use will be that of a private day nursery.
+Due to the intensive nature of such a use and given the requirements the DLDP has in relation to private day nurseries, it is considered to be relevant to assess the suitability of the property for this use. - 7.64 Proposals for private day nurseries will be supported where they meet the following criteria: - 1 Outdoor play space of 100m2 for up to 10 children and 5m2 per additional child will be provided.

 The nursery has been designed with a capacity of 50 children in mind split through the three recognised groups 0-2, 2-3 and 3-5.
-At this level of capacity, the outdoor play required would in the region of minimum 300m.
+At this level of capacity, the outdoor play required would in the region of minimum 300m2.
 The drawings submitted show that the outdoor space provided for the nursery is over 390m2.
 Further, the open space is provided as a secure, sheltered south facing area, immediately adjacent to the nursery building.